crums-io/skipledger/docs/sldg_manual.md

 Remember, by including a particular column in the source query, we commit to its value remaining the same forever after.
 The considerations can be subtle.
-If customers can edit their names after their account was created in the chinook `customers` table, for example, then the customer's name cannot be included in the source query; if, on the other hand, names are not editable (not even for correcting typos), then the customer's name can be included the source query.
+If customers can edit their names after their account was created in the chinook `customers` table, for example, then the customer's name cannot be included in the source query; if, on the other hand, names are not editable (not even for correcting typos) then the customer's name can be included the source query.
+(In real world cases, in order to be able to regenerate their books as they existed on a certain date, *existing* ledgers never discard a user's old name--and one should be able to construct a query that draws in the user's old name as it existed when the "invoice" was first created.)

 As a rule of thumb, aim to *minimize using schema-specific key values and/or identifiers*.
 The reason why is to avoid having to commit to a particular backend schema design.
 (If you change the backend schema, you want to still be able